drawbuildplay/drawbuildplay.github.io/content/blog/how-to-install-a-usb-outlet/index.md

 date = "2019-03-28T00:00:00-04:00"
 description = "USB Outlets are great for keeping your outlets free while you are charging your phones and tablets.
-Read our easy how to guide on how to install a USB outlet yourself in less than 10 minutes." title = "How to DIY install a USB outlet"
+Read our easy how to guide on how to install a USB outlet yourself in less than 10 minutes." title = "How to DIY install a USB outlet" slug = "How to DIY install a USB outlet"

 [[pins]]
 pin_description = "Easy DIY Install for a USB Outlet to make charging your devices easier #usb #usb-outlet"